StudentEternal21/TSL/README.md

 ---
 ## Setup

+1. Run `pip install ollama` in your terminal
-1. Run `ollama pull gemma4:12b snowflake-arctic-embed2` in your terminal.
+2. Run `ollama pull gemma4:12b snowflake-arctic-embed2` in your terminal.
-2. Run `pipenv install` in your terminal.
+3. Run `pipenv install` in your terminal.
-3. Run `pipenv shell` in your terminal.
+4. Run `pipenv shell` in your terminal.
-4. Run `python app.py` in your terminal.
+5. Run `python app.py` in your terminal.
 ---

 ## 🏗️ Draft Project Structure